mrsannanoga/qr-code-component/README.md

 This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).

-This is a simple card that contains QR code linked to Frontend Mentor webpage, informative title with description, and action button to follow component repo on my GitHub.
+This is a simple card that contains QR code linked to my GitHub account, informative title with description, and action button to follow component repo on my GitHub.

 ## Table of contents